carjed/battlestar_remix/README.md

 ## Twitter API Setup

 In order to use the `tweet` argument and send tweets directly from this script, you will need to create a twitter application at https://apps.twitter.com/.
-If this is your first time using Twitter's REST API,  [SlickRemix](https://www.slickremix.com/docs/how-to-get-api-keys-and-tokens-for-twitter/) has a nice walkthrough for creating a twitter app and finding your keys.
+If this is your first time using Twitter's REST API,  [SlickRemix](https://www.slickremix.com/docs/how-to-get-api-keys-and-tokens-for-twitter/) has a nice walkthrough for creating an app and finding your keys.

 ## Configuration